stffrdhrn/stffrdhrn.github.io/_drafts/or1k_marocchino_tomasulo.md

 ### Common Data Bus

-As discussed above the common data collects writeback results from execution units and routes them for write back.
+As discussed above the common data collects write back results from execution units and routes them for write back.

 This can be seen in the [or1k_marocchino_cpu.v](https://github.com/openrisc/or1k_marocchino/blob/master/rtl/verilog/or1k_marocchino_cpu.v#L1933)